 - Shelf life: some carrier oils are able to be stored for longer amounts of time than others without expiring.

 Carrier oils for essential oils

 Historically, carrier oils have been used to dilute essential oils.
 These oils are designed to literally carry the essential oil blend or extract to your skin and assist your skin with absorption.
-The biggest reason to use carrier oils for herbs and spices is to dilute essential oils that can be particularly potent.
+Certain carrier oils can increase the efficacy of the essential oil.
+However, the biggest reason to use carrier oils for herbs and spices is to dilute essential oils that can be particularly potent.
 Some essential oils are so potent that they might cause irritation when they are applied directly to the skin.
 Carrier oils are used to dilute these types of essential oils and prevent this irritation from taking place.